esxjs/esx/readme.md

 * It has been thoroughly verrified against your current implementation

 `esx` needs use cases and battle testing.
-All issues are very welcome, PR's are extremely welcome and Collaborators are extraordinarily welcome.
+All issues are very welcome, PR's are extremely welcome and Collaborators are exceptionally, extraordinarily, exceedingly welcome.

 If you or your team want support in integrating `esx`, or need help with server side rendering in general please feel free to